 6 CONCLUSIONS

-Using the GRAV3D algorithm, we combine gravity, topography and sediment thickness data to obtain a new model of the 3-D crustal structure within the Ross Sea region.
+Using the GRAV3D algorithm, we combine gravity, bathymetry and sediment thickness data to obtain a new model of the 3-D crustal structure within the Ross Sea region.
 Combined with the evidence from ACRUP, we also estimate the Moho depths, the upper and lower crustal thicknesses and the corresponding stretching factors.
 Our results obtained from cross-sections of the inverted 3-D density anomaly model are consistent well with the depths of the Moho and the intra-crustal boundary determined from the OBS profile.
 The main points are as follows:

 (1) The crust beneath the sedimentary basins in the Ross Sea displays significant thinning (with thicknesses of 7–12 km); of these basins, the VLB is characterized by the thinnest crust.
 In contrast, thick crust (with thicknesses of up to 28 km) is located under the Central High, the Coulman High and Iselin Bank.
 Additionally, the upper crust is generally thicker than the lower crust, and this difference is relatively large under Iselin Bank and the northern Central High.